Summary

 SHOP&CAFE Seikou-Udoku

-It is a perfect place to relax in the natural surroundings of Sumatakyo.
+A great place to sit down and take in the mountain surroundings of Sumatakyo.

 Order a Kawane black tea and usucha latte with dessert